malakelbasha78/AI-Skills-Projects/docs/docs/mobilenetv2.md

-📌 MobileNetV2 Model Documentation
-Plant Disease Classification
+📌 Plant Disease Classification using MobileNetV2
 🔹 Introduction

-In this project, we used the MobileNetV2 model to classify plant leaf diseases from images.
+In this project, we used the MobileNetV2 deep learning model to classify plant leaf diseases from images.
-The idea of the model is to take a leaf image , analyze its shape, color, and disease spots, and then predict the type of disease along with a confidence score.
+The model takes a leaf image, analyzes its visual features such as shape, color, and disease spots, and predicts the type of disease associated with the plant.

-The model is built using Transfer Learning, meaning we started from a pretrained model that had already been trained on millions of images, then fine-tuned it using our project dataset to specialize in plant disease classification.
+The model is built using Transfer Learning, where we started from a pretrained MobileNetV2 model that was originally trained on millions of images.
+We then fine-tuned it using our dataset to specialize in plant disease classification.

 🔹 Dataset Used

-We used the PlantVillage Dataset, as it is one of the most well-known datasets in the field of plant disease classification.
+We used the PlantVillage Dataset, which is one of the most widely used datasets in the field of plant disease classification.

+The dataset includes:

+Multiple plant species

+Healthy and diseased leaf images

-It contains a large number of images for different plant species and diseases, which helped the model achieve high accuracy.
+A large number of classes representing different plant diseases

+This diversity helped the model learn robust and meaningful features and achieve high accuracy.

 Dataset Preparation Steps: